NeneWang/mastery-cli/Readme.md

 ## Features

+### Study

+- [ ] Ability To Generate Cloze (derivants of the concepts models)
+- [ ] Ability to Generate a terms through an collection of XLSX (Derivant of Concept Models)
+- [ ] Ability to Have a Cloze generator
+- [ ] Ability to create a grouper (inserts tags such as category or type to the collection of jsons it represents)
+- [ ] A Skill tree type strucutre which is useful for prioritizing and creating dependency for deck of cards and for books as well in general
+  - [ ] The deck of cards would inherit from an Class type
+  - [ ] I am thinking about a composite structure, where those who are not in the tree take random priority, and those who have more dependencies goes foirst
+- [ ] Ability to Sync (At least one way up (and have subscribers to the decks))
+- [ ] Ability to create

+### Productivity

 - [ ] Clone from Personal TDD Tasks
 - [ ] Clone Make-files examples or have them there
 - [ ] Create Skelethon Donwloader using templating (cpp testunits, )

+### Life Quality

 - [ ] Stream Music [node streaming]